GPU Migration Toolkit

 GPU Migration APIs Support

 The Python APIs supported by the GPU Migration toolkit are classified as hpu_match, hpu_modified and hpu_mismatch according to HPU implementation.
-To access the full list of these calls and their compatibility with Gaudi, refer to Habana GPU Migration APIs guide.
+To access the full list of these calls and their compatibility with Gaudi, refer to Intel Gaudi GPU Migration APIs guide.

 Support Matrix